1dv032/syllabus/lectures/part_2/03_scaling/slides.md

 ### Today's lecture
 * Applications architecture
   * Web-based viewpoint
-    * Dynamic data
 * Scaling patterns
   * load balancers
   * cache

 Book - The practice of cloud system administrations<br>
 Chapter 4-5
-Note:
-These are the topics for todays lecture.

 ---